 There’s nothing tired or shabby about the streets of Downtown Atlanta, They’re alive and kicking with a young vibe generated by the terraced street cafes and bars and the area’s mega-exciting nightlife.
 The district has a modern approach to culture too which is apparent in its eclectic art galleries, innovative theaters, and public artworks.

 Whatever was old has been rejuvenated in great style and has been given a new lease of life making Downtown Atlanta one of the most exciting places to visit in the States today.
-Do any of these best fifteen things to do in Downtown Atlanta, and you’ll have an absolutely amazing time there.
+I was born and raised in Atlanta and lived here most of my life.
+The Downtown area always has been a favorite of mine.
+Here is my list of the best things to do in Downtown Atlanta.

 1. Skyview Atlanta